the-events-calendar/the-events-calendar/readme.txt

 * Fix - Avoid the issue where TEC blocks would break when either the `WP Go Maps`, `MapPress Google Maps` and `Leaflet Maps` plugins were active on a site.
 [TEC-4810]
 * Fix - Added some event parsing to ensure only valid events are handled in the iCal file generation.
 [TEC-4837]
 * Fix - Harden some of our CSS to prevent unintended overrides by Elementor global styles.
 [TEC-4811]
+* Fix - Log errors throw in the context of the Custom Tables v1 component.
+[ET-1486]

 = [6.1.0.1] 2023-06-14 =